 If a user wishes to run a Macro in Microsoft Excel 2007 when the D10 cell is found to be populated, worksheet change event must be used in the Excel Worksheet, not in the module.
-Let's study this a little bit further.
+This article will show you how to run a macro when cell value changes.

 3) On the left pane window, double-click the sheet where you need your code to run.

-6) Now in the code window you will see Private Sub Worksheet_SelectionChange(ByVal Target As Range) .
+6) Now, drop-down in the code window, you will see Private Sub Worksheet_SelectionChange(ByVal Target As Range) .

 Private Sub Worksheet_Change(ByVal Target As Range) If Target.Address = "$D$10" Then Call MyMacro End If End Sub